bellmit/attic/articles/discipline.rst

 ----------------

 A mark is a remedy.
-A mark is valid if it was imposed, as allowed by other rules under this Charter, within the past 30 days.
+A mark is valid if it was imposed, as allowed by other articles under this Charter, within the past 30 days.

 A provisional mark is a mark.
 A provisional mark is not valid if the decision to put the remedy to a vote for the associated charge has been resolved.
 A